In 2004, Carrasco pitched a no-hitter against the Gulf Coast Rookie League Tigers in one of his eight starts.

 March 4, 2011: Carlos went home to Florida to be with wife Karelis for the birth of their first child, daughter Camila.

-- April 12, 2013: Major League Baseball slapped Carrasco with an eight-game suspension for hitting Yankees third baseman Kevin Youkilis with a pitch in a 14-1 loss in Cleveland.
+April 12, 2013: MLB slapped Carrasco with an eight-game suspension for hitting Yankees third baseman Kevin Youkilis with a pitch in a 14-1 loss in Cleveland.
 Carrasco appealed the suspension with the help of the MLB Players Association.

 Carrasco, who also received an undisclosed fine, is currently with Triple-A Columbus, putting the Tribe in the same position as on Opening Day.
 Calling him up from the Minor Leagues is now more complicated, given the need to have him serve the suspension upon promotion.